migalmoreno/nx-router/README.md

      (make-instance 'router:blocker
                     :name 'tiktok
                     :blocklist '(or (not ".*/video/.*") (not ".*/t/.*"))))

-You can pass a `:reverse` slot to the `redirector` router to perform a reverse redirection of the route, which can be useful when recording your history, for instance.
-For this, you have to wrap Nyxt internal methods like this:

-    (defmethod nyxt:on-signal-load-finished :around ((mode nyxt/history-mode:history-mode) url)
-      (call-next-method mode (router:trace-url url)))

 Use a `redirector` router with a PCRE trigger to redirect all Fandom routes to your preferred [BreezeWiki](https://breezewiki.com/) instance.